dperk6/venti-stake/README.md

 - This contract has set reward rates.
 It must be funded with an appropriate amount of reward tokens or claims will fail.
 - This contract assumes that staking token will be the same as reward token.

+HOW TO DEPLOY (Owner):
+1. Deploy contract to mainnet (with token address as constructor argument).
+2. Approve token to be spent by the new contract address.
+3. Call fundStaking and pass amount of tokens to fund contract with.
+This will send tokens from caller to contract.
+4. Call enableStaking.
+This will mark staking as active and allow users to deposit.
+5. Keep an eye on amount staked and amount of rewards.
+Should call fundStaking and provide more rewards as they deplete.

 ## User Functions

 ### View functions